What to Do in Anchorage - Best Activities and Locations 2025

-Is Anchorage, Alaska worth visiting?
+Is Anchorage, Alaska, worth visiting?

 Best Things to Do in Anchorage

-1. Get Active at Westchester Lagoon
+1. Visit Westchester Lagoon

 2. Bike on the Tony Knowles Coastal Trail